Piracy in the Sulu and Celebes Seas: State responses

-Factors & Root causes
+Factors and root causes

 Despite efforts by Malaysian and Philippine authorities to curb piracy in the Sulu Sea, the problem continues to persist.
 Weak maritime law enforcement, corruption, rivalries between the involved states, and unresolved territorial claims are major barriers to an effective suppression of piracy.
 Security forces sometimes are involved in organising piratical activities as well, supplying weapons and intel to pirates.
 The littoral nature of the Sulu Sea makes it easy for pirates to surprise victims and evade law enforcement.
 On land, the poor economic conditions in the area drive people to resort to various forms of crime to make a living, including piracy.
 Piracy, in turn, exacerbates the economic deprivation of the population, as the primary targets are locals themselves.

 The continued existence of groups like Abu Sayyaf and MILF is also to blame for the prevalence of piracy.
 Not only do these groups engage in piracy themselves, efforts by security forces to suppress them have also drawn resources that could be used to deal with piracy.
 These efforts may also drive the local population towards piracy, as security forces frequently harass farmers, depriving them of their livelihood.
 Small arms proliferation in the area is also high as a result of weak state authority and the armed struggle of these groups, making it easy for pirates to acquire weapons.

 Cultural factors may also play a part, with most of modern-day pirates in the Sulu Sea being descended from their historical predecessors, adding an element of cultural sanction to piracy.
 It has been suggested that piracy may in part be motivated by associated virtues such as honor and masculinity, which pirates can display by taking part in an operation.
 Piracy is also not seen as an inherently criminal activity by the population living at the edge of the Sulu Sea, which is reflected in the local languages.